Site and Significance

-Situated in the sun-baked valley of a Rio Grande tributary and continuously inhabited for 1,000 years, the community and architecture of Taos Pueblo exemplify the enduring spirit of the Pueblo people.
-This remarkable adobe ensemble has retained its traditional forms and consists of ceremonial structures and individual homes, built side-by-side and in layers through the use of common walls.
-The traditional materials used are all cultivated from sacred tribal lands and are applied utilizing traditional techniques.
-In recent years doors and windows have been added, replacing some of the original ladder-accessed rooftop entries, but the historic structures of the Pueblo remain without electricity and modern plumbing, in accordance with tribal customs.
+Situated in a sunbaked valley in north central New Mexico and continuously inhabited for 1,000 years, the community and architecture of Taos Pueblo exemplify the enduring genius of the Pueblo people.
+This remarkable adobe ensemble has retained its traditional forms, ceremonial structures, and individual homes, built side-by-side and in layers through the use of common walls.
+The traditional materials used are from sacred tribal lands and applied using traditional techniques.
+In recent years, doors and windows have been added, replacing some of the original ladder-accessed rooftop entries, but the historic structures of the pueblo remain without electricity and modern plumbing, in accordance with tribal customs.
 As bearers of the cultural traditions of their tribe, the residents and governing council of Taos Pueblo are directly engaged in ongoing efforts to preserve the pueblo structures and the way of life that makes this vibrant community unique.

-The members, elders and Tribal Council of the Pueblo are focused on teaching traditional methods and the use of traditional materials to the community that can be applied throughout the pueblo.
-Once the current project is completed, the structure will be maintained regularly, and the skills learned will be applied to other buildings at the pueblo.
+The members, elders, and Tribal Council of the Pueblo are focused on teaching traditional methods to the community that can be applied throughout the pueblo.
 This project exemplifies the intersection of preservation and capacity building and training that provide the local stewards of the pueblo with essential tools and resources to restore their dwellings and sustain their cultural traditions.

 World Monuments Fund safeguards cultural heritage around the globe, ensuring our treasured places are preserved for present and future generations.

 Sign up for our newsletter to receive regular updates on our projects, stories from the field, upcoming events, and more!